Digitize your paper-based Inspection checklists

 Problems with paper-based inspections

-Many organizations have and still use paper-based forms and checklists to keep track of activities, safety requirements, site evaluations, equipment performance, staff safety and actions necessary to keep employees and workplace safe.
+Many organizations have and still use paper-based forms and checklists to keep track of activities, safety requirements, site evaluations, equipment performance, staff safety, and actions necessary to keep employees and the workplace safe.
 This has been going on for decades.
 Pen, paper, and camera to capture evidence.
 Naturally, with more paperwork comes more trouble: